oomek/attractplus/Layouts.md

    img.subimg_height = img.texture_height * -1
    img.subimg_y = img.texture_height
    ```
--  Attract-Mode defers the loading of artwork and dynamic images (images with [_Magic Tokens_](#magic-tokens)) until after all layout and plug-in scripts have completed running.
+-  Attract-Mode Plus defers the loading of artwork and dynamic images (images with [_Magic Tokens_](#magic-tokens)) until after all layout and plug-in scripts have completed running.
 This means that the `texture_width`, `texture_height` and `file_name` attributes are not available when a layout or plug-in script first adds the image.
 These attributes become available during transitions such as `Transition.FromOldSelection` and `Transition.ToNewList`:

    ```squirrel
    local art = fe.add_artwork( "snap" )